 How the Police Officer Exam Works in South Dakota

-In South Dakota, police officer hiring is governed by civil service law and administered through the South Dakota Bureau of Human Resources.
-Candidates must pass a written exam before advancing to later stages of the hiring process such as background investigations, physical assessments, and interviews.
+In South Dakota, police officer hiring is administered through the South Dakota Bureau of Human Resources.
+Candidates usually need to pass a written exam before advancing to background review, interviews, physical standards, or other later-stage agency requirements.

 What the Police Officer Exam Tests